 Students interested in applying should:

-Two well organized 2-3 page, typed essays, double spaced with font size no smaller than 10 point.
-Use your previous learning and teaching experiences, including your required tutoring, to provide concrete examples.
+- Two well organized 2-3 page, typed essays, double spaced with font size no smaller than 10 point.
+Use your previous learning and teaching experiences, including any tutoring, to provide concrete examples.

 Essay #1: Explain why you are interested in teaching your content major to high school students.

-Please note that grades in certain courses of C- or lower may not be used for State of Illinois licensure, endorsements, or approvals.
+- Students in teaching licensure programs must maintain grades of C- or above in ALL content and professional education coursework in additional to maintaining a content (major) GPA of 2.5 or above.
 If you have completed a grade replacement or have a grade replacement in progress, you must scan and upload it into the Application Manager.

 - Begin working on your experience with children of a similar age and stage of development for which you will seek licensure.